Islamic Sciences and Culture Academy: Publications

 1184 volumes (596 volumes in ISCA's Press, 471 volumes in Bustan Kitab Press, 112 volumes in Isfahan Branch Press and 5 works in partnership with Samt Publication).

 Electronic Publishing

-Over 3500 books and journals from prominent national and international publishers.
+Over 3500 books and journals from national and international publishers.

 Publishing all the books and journals of ISCA and Islamic Propagation Office of Qom Seminary simultaneously in Pajoohaan Mobile Bookreader.